FoxyCodePixel/XWordList/README.md

 # XWordList
-Wordlist generator filtered by password's length and special name
+Wordlist generator filtered by length and special name

 ![This is an image](https://github.com/FoxyCodePixel/XWordList/blob/main/XWordList.jpg)